Back AlleyThis page is based on information collected from several contributors.

 - you have bid a board (or a double, triple or quadruple board).

 If the big blooper is led to a trick, each of the other players must play their highest trump.
 If the little blooper is led the other players must play their lowest trump (note that the little blooper might still be beaten if someone's only remaining trump was the big blooper).
 These constraints do not apply when a blooper is played other than as the first card of a trick.
+Also, a player who has no trumps is free to discard any card when a blooper is led.

 A team which wins at least as many tricks as they bid scores 5 points per trick bid, plus 1 point for each trick won in excess of the bid.
 If they win fewer tricks than they bid, they lose 5 points for each trick bid.